cmgriffing/blog-gatsby/src/blog/2020/this-cellule-life.md

 coverImage: "../images/michael-schiffer-13UugSL9q7A-unsplash.jpg"
 ---

-TL;DR: We made a Rust/Wasm Game called [CelluleLife](https://cellulelife.github.io/game/).
+We made a Rust/Wasm Game called [CelluleLife](https://cellulelife.github.io/game/).

 I have been hearing a lot about WASM lately.
 In fact, one of my favorite talks ever, [The Birth and Death of Javascript](https://www.destroyallsoftware.com/talks/the-birth-and-death-of-javascript), predicted all of this.
 WASI and other things will change the way we think about "Web Technologies".